moranyanuka/icc_code/README.md

 If you just want to filter your multimodal dataset, you can stop here.
 Otherwise, follow the below instructions.

+# Concreteness Annotations Dataset
+The annotated captions, along with their corresponding *ICC* scores, can be found [here](data/caption_concreteness_annotations.csv)

 # Setup
 ## Clone Project
 ```